GasFurr/ArchyOS/README.md

 Did i used AI for this readme?
 Yeah, in some part.
 But all the design choices and philosophy are purely mine, i used AI only to give all this thought a comprehensible form, to get MY work done, not to get work done FOR ME.

 Using AI for code itself isn't that bad, just remember - AI can't think for you, reason for you, and debug for you.
 It doesn't understand the machine, it can't do differential diagnosis, it has zero intuition about emergent behaviour.
 You ARE smarter than AI, no matter what's your level.
 AI has all the data.
 But only YOU see the logic.
 AI can brainstorm with you, it can't really assemble anything coherent from this brainstorming session.

+> "Move towards ideal, acknowledge the limitations, embrace the suck."

 ---